Matters to be Noted in Relation to Jockeys

 - The surface of the pad must be smooth with no protrusion.

-- The padded segment must not contain any additions. - g)A jockey who is to ride in a race must undergo weighing out at the weighing room during the time between 70 minutes before the post time of the first race to be held at the racecourse concerned on the day when the race concerned is to be held and 50 minutes before the post time of the race (saddling time of the race) in which the jockey is to ride in.
+7. g)Jockeys who are to ride in a race must undergo weighing out at the weighing room during the time between 70 minutes before the post time of the first race to be held at the racecourse concerned on the day when the race concerned is to be held and 50 minutes before the post time of the race (saddling time of the race) in which the Jockey is to ride in.
 In the weighing room, there is an adjustment scale to check the weight of the saddle.
-After preparing the saddle set to be used in the race, the weight must be pre-checked at the adjustment scale and then weighed at the scale of the clerk.
-The scales in the weighing room and in the paddock show the equivalent of a safety vest, with 1.0 kg deducted from the start.
+After preparing the saddle set to be used in the race, the weight must be pre-checked at the adjustment scale and then weighed at the Clerk's scales.
+The scales in the Weighing Room and in the Paddock show the equivalent of a safety vest, with 1.0 kg deducted from the start.